 - Convenience: Perhaps the greatest benefit of neobanks is the convenience they bring.
 You can perform a variety of banking tasks, like depositing checks or making payments from your smartphone device, round-the-clock.

 - Easy access: You can manage your banking 24/7 without ever having to leave your home and visit a local branch.
 All you have to do is download an app from the app store.

 - Simple setup: It’s usually fast and easy to open an account with neobanks.
 Many of them will approve you, regardless of your credit score or credit history.

 - Focused services: While most neobanks don’t offer all the services you might find at traditional banks, the few services they do provide focus on service quality and are typically loaded with perks and benefits.
 For example, you can get a free checking account with cash back rewards.

 - No bank charters: Neobanks don’t have bank charters.
 Instead, they often partner with traditional banks to insure their products.
 Before you move forward with a neobank, ensure they partner with a Federal Deposit Insurance Corp or FDIC-insured bank and offer their own FDIC insurance.

 - Customer service restrictions: Since neobanks operate on app instead of through physical branches, customer service can be a downside.
 You may have to turn to chatbots or social media for basic banking questions and support.
 If you notice fraud in your account, it may be more difficult to resolve the issue.

 - Fewer services: Traditional banks usually pride themselves on a long list of services, including loans, wealth management, and brokerage services.
-Neobanks, however, tend to limit their offerings to checking accounts and savings accounts.
+Most neobanks, however, tend to limit their offerings to checking and savings accounts or cash management accounts.